Field-induced states and thermodynamics of the frustrated Heisenberg antiferromagnet on a square lattice: Conclusion

 We first determined the phase diagram of the classical Heisenberg model at $J_2/J_1=1/2$.
 Here, we confirmed order-by-disorder stabilization of the $uuud$ state around half of the saturation field and for temperatures $0 < T \lesssim J_1/10$.
 In addition, we showed that 2:1:1 and 3:1 supersolid phases emerge below and above the $uuud$ one, respectively.
 Furthermore, we provided evidence that the $uuud$ phase persists in a small window around $J_2/J_1=1/2$, although the full phase diagram of the classical FSAFM remains to be investigated for $J_2/J_1\ne1/2$.

 Then we turned to the spin-1/2 case.
-First, we presented zero-temperature magnetization curves for several ratios of $J_2/J_1$ and provided evidence for the emergence of an $m=1/2$ plateau that can be understood as an $uuud$ state stabilized by quantum fluctuations.
+First, we presented zero-temperature magnetization curves for several ratios of $J_2/J_1$ and provided evidence for the emergence of a distinct $m=1/2$ plateau that can be understood as an $uuud$ state stabilized by quantum fluctuations.
 We find a relatively large stabilization regime $0.52 \lesssim J_2/J_1 \lesssim 0.7$ that is shifted to values $J_2 > J_1/2$ such that analytic treatment of this $uuud$ $m=1/2$ plateau requires expansion around a classically unstable state \cite{Coletta2013}.
 Intriguingly, the $uuud$ state is found to be stabilized by quantum fluctuations in the regime $h \gtrsim h_{\rm sat}/2$, whereas the stabilization by thermal fluctuations takes place at lower fields $h \lesssim h_{\rm sat}/2$.
 Such a trend is also known for the Heisenberg antiferromagnet on the triangular lattice, see, e.g., discussion in Ref.~\cite{Gvozdikova2011}.
 We expect that the supersolid phases found in the classical case below and above the $uuud$ phase exist also for $s=1/2$.
 While this expectation has been formulated earlier \cite{Honecker2002}, a detailed investigation goes beyond the scope of the present work.
 Nevertheless, we mention that Ref.~\cite{Shibata2016} found several non-trivial ordered states in the magnetization curves of the $s=1/2$ FSAFM, although it is not entirely clear to us if their Y-like and V-like phases match our 2:1:1 and 3:1 states below and above the plateau, respectively.
+Another point that might merit further attention is the question of the existence of the $m=1/3$ plateau predicted by a Chern-Simons theory \cite{Chern2002}.
+A systematic numerical investigation would require a sequence of system sizes divisible by three, but here we have only two of those at our disposal, namely $N=36$ and $48$.

 Lastly, we computed finite-temperature properties of the $s=1/2$ FSAFM in a magnetic field, relying mainly on FTLM.
 We found preliminary signatures in the specific heat of a finite-temperature phase transition into the $uuud$ state.
 Like in the classical case, these finite-temperature ordering transitions remain restricted to low temperatures $T/J_1 \lesssim 0.1$.
 We further observed that the degeneracy in the single-magnon spectrum at $J_2/J_1=1/2$ leads to an enhanced magnetocaloric effect at the saturation field.